-- Private schooling for the poor is a global phenomenon which is gaining massive momentum in developing societies such as India, Pakistan, Chile, Ghana, and Colombia but its emergence in South Africa has been insufficiently recognised.
+- The growth of low-fee private schools catering for poorer sectors of the population is a significant development in South African education.
+Private schooling for the poor is a global phenomenon that is gaining massive momentum in developing countries, but its emergence in South Africa has been insufficiently recognised.

 Press release: Low-fee private schools in SA a growing phenomenon